 1. LLC or S-Corp or C-Corp

 If at all possible, every new business owner should form a business entity.
 Launching and running a business is much like living – you are going to make mistakes.
 Mistakes are normal.
 Remember, Apple once fired Steve Jobs.
-The purpose of a business entity is to create a shield between the debts and liabilities of the business and your personal assets in case your mistakes are egregious enough to be classified as “sh*t hitting the fan.”
+The purpose of a business entity is to create a shield between the debts and liabilities of the business and your personal assets.
+You want to be protected in case the “sh*t hits the fan.”
+Frankly, this is the first fundamental step to protecting your online business.

-So, what entity do you select?
+So, what entity is best?
 State law governs business entities, so you should always speak with local legal counsel AND a business accountant before making a choice.
+For example, California manager-managed LLC operating agreements can be tricky to organize.
 Politicians have great enthusiasm for coming up with taxes and fees applicable to business entities, so knowing the lay of the land in your state is critical.
-Having said this, following are my general thoughts on the best business entities for particular scenarios.

 You’ve come up with the ultimate idea.
 The business plan is to pick up venture capital funding, grow like mad, go public, and block out the sun over Mark Zuckerberg’s homes as your yacht docks in San Francisco Bay.
 Yes, I realize Zuckerberg lives in Palo Alto.
 It’s a big yacht.